oktadev/okta-blog/_source/_posts/2022-07-11-kubernetes-jhipster-aws.md

 Go to **Configuration** and **Encryption**

-Copy your client secret (from `kubernetes/registry-k8s/application-configmap.yml` or from the `.okta.env` file) and past it into the text field.
+Copy your client secret (from `kubernetes/registry-k8s/application-configmap.yml` or from the `.okta.env` file) and paste it into the text field.

 Click **Encrypt**.